-Should a pollution event be recorded by the sensors, SMS message alert notifications are sent to Council officers, allowing them to investigate the incident.
+Should the sensors record a pollution event, Council officers will receive SMS message alert notifications, allowing them to investigate the incident.

-- A range of teaching modules have been developed, with emphasis on coding, micro-computers and environmental sensors will allow students to become involved in a range of citizen science projects.
+The City of Whittlesea Council also developed a range of teaching modules with emphasis on coding, micro-computers and environmental sensors which will allow students to become involved in a range of citizen science projects.

-- There were many technical challenges faced with this project when it began in December 2017.
-They included, finding a suitable battery, solar panel, computer, data plan and electronic sign – by overcoming these Council staff are well placed to deliver similar concepts in future.
+There were many technical challenges in the early stages of this project including finding a suitable battery, solar panel, computer, data plan and electronic sign.
+Collaboration with external parties was invaluable in overcoming these and the Council is well placed to deliver similar concepts in future.

 Recipient: Private landholders (ongoing projects since 2010)

 Glenn and Wendy manage a dairy farm on steep, sloping land in Gippsland.
 This means that when it rains, sediment and nutrients from land management activities can quickly wash into waterways.
 Over the last seven years, Glenn and Wendy, with assistance from Melbourne Water, have worked to improve on-farm management practices and the quality of runoff leaving their property.

 The steep landscape on Glenn and Wendy’s property created areas which were difficult to manage and where they needed to exclude stock.
 Funding from Melbourne Water allowed them to fence these areas and revegetate gullies.
 This has improved stock management and allowed good ground cover to grow which minimises the risk of erosion and helps filter sediment and nutrients before they enter our waterways.